mickem/nscp-docs/reference/windows/CheckSystem.rst

     Key            Value
     -------------- -------------------------------------------------------------------------------
     free           Free memory in bytes (g,m,k,b) or percentages %
+    free_pct       % free memory
     name           The name of the page file (location)
     size           Total size of pagefile
     used           Used memory in bytes (g,m,k,b) or percentages %
+    used_pct       % used memory
     count          Number of items matching the filter
     total           Total number of items
     ok_count        Number of items matched the ok criteria